Legend Senior Living Data Breach Exposes Personal and Financial Data

 Legend Senior Living LLC, a senior housing and services company based in Wichita, Kansas, disclosed a data breach involving unauthorized access to its computer systems.

-The breach was reported to attorneys general in Maine and New Hampshire on April 10, 2026.
-According to those filings, six Maine residents and four New Hampshire residents were identified as affected.
-It is undisclosed how many total individuals were impacted as a result of the breach.
+The breach was reported to attorneys general in Maine, Massachusetts, New Hampshire, and Texas on April 10, 2026.
+It is undisclosed how many total individuals were impacted as a result of the breach; however, at least 5,006 Texas residents, 12 Massachusetts residents, six Maine residents, and four New Hampshire residents were reported as affected.

 Legend Senior Living discovered the breach on March 12, 2026, and notified consumers in writing on April 10, 2026.